genplanning/generative_planning/planner/README.md

-# Path planner by using the inpainted semantic map
+# Generative Planning-path planner

-# Note
+# prerequsites
 Code tested on Python 3.6.13
 We use Anaconda for library management